-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 A little new, a little old

-Asus takes a mixed approach to connectivity here, pairing two USB 3.0 Type-A ports with a single USB 3.1 Type-C. The Type-C doesn’t support Thunderbolt 3, and can’t be used to charge, so there’s still a proprietary charging connector.
+Asus takes a mixed approach to connectivity, pairing two USB-A ports with a single USB-C. The USB-C doesn’t support Thunderbolt 3, and can’t be used to charge, so there’s still a proprietary charging connector.
 Micro-HDMI, a headphone jack, and a card reader round out the options.

 While it’d be nice to see Thunderbolt 3, it’s hard to complain about either the number or type of connections here.
 The UX330UA offers some future-proofing, but will also work with your current peripherals.